Php-Ninja-Dev/phpninja-backup-to-dropbox/README.md

-# phpninja-backup-to-dropbox
+# Php Ninja Backup & Dropbox
-Backup database &amp; files and send them to dropbox
+Create a backup and store it in your Dropbox

 # Usage
 Upload the file backup-to-dropbox.sh to target host.